markelduarte/CodeTest_Pay-Calculator/README.md

 ##

 ### Tests
-The test folder in this repository contains the unit tests for the Employee.calculatePay method (TestEmployeeString.py), for the parseHours and countHours functions (TestModules.py)
+The test folder in this repository contains the unit tests for the Employee.calculatePay method (TestEmployeeString.py) and for the parseHours and countHours functions (TestModules.py)

 To run these tests it's necessary to have Pytest installed.